How to Influence People: The Most Overlooked Secret

 I believe you have something to say.
 I believe you’ve sabotaged yourself one too many times.
 I believe the world needs your voice and dream, and it’s time act.

-- How to Win Friends and Influence People by Dale Carnegie [book]
+Also, be sure to check out the classic book How to Win Friends and Influence People by Dale Carnegie.

 What’s your secret for influencing people?
-Share your own story of making a connection or of self-sabotage in the comments.
+Share in the comments.